-Your blog doesn’t need to be all advertising and marketing… offering free helpful information around your niche or telling funny stories through your blog is a great way to showcase your businesses personality, increase brand awareness and also improve your websites popularity through social media links and search engine rankings.
+Your blog doesn’t need to be all advertising and marketing… offering free helpful information around your niche or telling funny stories through your blog is a great way to showcase your businesses personality, increase brand awareness and also improve the popularity of your website through social media links and search engine rankings.

 10) Focus on SEO

-Search Engine Optimisation (SEO) is a critical part of any modern businesses marketing plan.
-The fact is, the vast majority of website access comes through Google (dominating over 85% of the global search market) – and even the coolest website in the world will probably not be found unless its optimized to appear on Google searchers.
+Search Engine Optimisation (SEO) is a critical part of any modern business’s marketing plan.
+The fact is, the vast majority of website access comes through Google (dominating over 85% of the global search market) – and even the coolest website in the world will probably not be found unless it’s optimized to appear on Google searches.

-There are thousands of different factors that go in to how a website ranks on Google, and trying to master them all is impossible, however seeking professional assistance from a digital marketing agency can ensure you’re ticking the essential boxes to maximise your online presence.
+There are thousands of different factors that go into how a website ranks on Google, and trying to master them all is impossible, however seeking professional assistance from a digital marketing agency can ensure you’re ticking the essential boxes to maximize your online presence.